willisxiong/multitier_aws_infra_using_terraform/README.md

 - a jump server for troubleshooting if you encounter error when loading the page, for example, to check if the ec2 instance run the user data during the creation or if required tcp port openned in security group, etc.

 Except the above resources, Terraform require a provider where you can set which cloud provider used and the corresponding version.
 We also need a variable file which makes our code resusable, so that you don't need to modify your resource creation code on next time building.
 The basic syntax of creating a resource in Terraform is as below:
-- syntax

         resource "keyword" "name" {
             argument1 = something